Gaspard--/Swords-Scrolls-and-Knuckles/README.md

 ### Linux

-To compile `Swords Scrolls and Knucles` on Unix-like system, open a terminal and type:
+To compile `Swords Scrolls and Knuckles` on Unix-like system, open a terminal and type:

 ```bash
 mkdir build && cd build